 \subsection{Clustering Benchmarking on Multivariate Gaussian Data}

-We perform a series of classification experiments to demonstrate the classification power of our algorithm compared to well-established classification routines designed for multivariate Gaussian data.
+We perform a series of classification experiments to demonstrate the classification power of our algorithm compared with well-established routines for multivariate Gaussian data.
 These methods are: \textbf{(1)} Differential-Entropy \citep{davis2006differential}, \textbf{(2)} Gaussian Mixture Expectation-Maximization\footnote{\url{https://scikit-learn.org/1.5/modules/mixture.html}} (GMM), \textbf{(3)} Regularized Expectation-Maximization (Reg.
 EM) \citep{houdouin2023regularized}, and \textbf{(4)} Cross-Entropy-Clustering (CEC) \citep{tabor2014cross}.
-Additionally, we test the resolving power of the $L_2$ norm distribution, incorporating it into a similar optimization scheme as described for the self-information distribution due to its relevance in high-dimensional settings where the concentration of measure ensures the norm becomes a distinguishing feature (but is independent of the number of samples).
+Additionally, we test the resolving power of the $L_2$ norm distribution by incorporating it into an optimization scheme similar to that described for the self-information distribution, given its relevance in high-dimensional settings, where the concentration of measure ensures that the norm becomes a distinguishing feature (but is independent of the number of samples).

-We consider a baseline number of dimensions of $d = 50$ and evaluate performance across varying sample sizes per class.
+We consider a baseline dimension of $d = 50$ and evaluate performance across varying sample sizes per class.
 Each class is drawn from a multivariate Gaussian distribution, with both distributions centered at zero and defined by covariance matrices $\Sigma_1$ and $\Sigma_2$.
 The eigenvalues of these covariance matrices are set to be uniformly $\lambda_1 = 10$ and $\lambda_2 = 30$, respectively.
 To introduce noise, we modify several eigenvalues of $\Sigma_1$ to match those of $\Sigma_2$.
-The noise level is defined as the relative proportion of eigenvalues in $\Sigma_1$ replaced with corresponding eigenvalues of $\Sigma_2$.
+The noise level is defined as the relative proportion of the eigenvalues in $\Sigma_1$ that are replaced by the corresponding eigenvalues in $\Sigma_2$.
 In Figure~\ref{fig_mcc_gaussian_dim-50}, we present the results of these experiments, showcasing the classification performance of each method under varying sample sizes, numbers of dimensions, and noise levels.

-We find that our classification approach benefits both from the sample size and the number of dimensions and exhibits a considerably weaker sensitivity to a small sample-size-to-dimensions ratio than other classification routines that leverage the multivariate Gaussian assumption.
-This is because estimating covariance matrices in high-dimensional, small-sample settings is ill-conditioned, leading to unstable classification.
-Our method circumvents this issue by leveraging auto-entropy distributions rather than direct covariance estimation.
-Specifically, as shown in \ref{app_formalism_gaussian}, self-information-based classification avoids reliance on explicit covariance inversion by computing the soft auto-entropy of individual samples with respect to the weighted dataset entropy.

-This formulation improves numerical stability and mitigates singularity issues that arise when the sample size is small relative to the number of dimensions, as illustrated in Figure~\ref{fig_mcc_gaussian_dim-50}.